 - when workers because of their age retire from the workforce.

 - when a worker is told to leave the job because of inappropriate behaviour or they have repeatedly failed to carry out their duties.

 - a lack of ability or effectiveness in carrying out the job.

-- unacceptable behaviour (late, harrassment of ees, rude to customers...)
+- unacceptable behaviour (late, harassment of ees, rude to customers...)

-- theft, fraud, sexual harrassment, alcohol use at work
+- theft, fraud, sexual harassment, alcohol use at work

 - if they do not have the necessary skills or requirements for the job (perhaps falsified documents)